Difficult Conversations in a Family Business: Why They Don't Happen

 This is you if you've ever walked out of a meeting knowing the real conversation didn't happen and drove home replaying what you should have said instead.

 In any other business a hard conversation is just a hard conversation.
-It's uncomfortable for a week.
+It's uncomfortable.
 Then it's done.

 In a family business it follows everyone home.
 It sits at dinner.
 It shows up at holidays.
-It changes how people look at each other for years.
+It changes how people look at each other.

 So everyone decides the relationship is worth more than whatever the business needs right now.